Shifting from fossil fuels to clean energy.

 Below the video is the link to the speaker’s site.

-7) Here is a GREAT video below showing vision and ways to achieve that vision.
-Peter Joseph is the founder of the Zeitgeist Movement, a grassroots, worldwide organization that advocates an alternative economic system based on sustainability, cooperation and human need.
+7a) Here is a GREAT video below showing vision and ways to achieve that vision.
+Peter Joseph is the founder of the Zeitgeist Movement (this covers the movement, not the movie), a grassroots, worldwide organization that advocates an alternative economic system based on sustainability, cooperation and human need.
 His most recent book, ‘The New Human Rights Movement,’ delivers a startling exposé about the violent oppression that defines our economic order, while issuing an urgent call for global activism to unite to replace it.
 Abby Martin sits down with Joseph to talk about the contradictions and crises of capitalism and what he advocates to save the future of the planet from catastrophe.

 More to be added to this section, check back.